Close

 The Head Start program is available to families that have low income, a foster child or a child with special needs.
 The program teaches reading, math and other developmental skills to children ages 5 and younger before they start kindergarten.
 Children also receive nutrition, health and social services.

-The Sure Start Program was developed by the DOD to provide Head Start-like services to military families living overseas.
+The DOD developed the Sure Start program to provide services similar to Head Start to military families living overseas.
 The full-day preschool program is open primarily to 4-year-old children of eligible command-sponsored service members.
-The program provides hands-on, interactive experiences and activities that focus on interest areas such as computers, dramatic play, toys and games, sand and water, library, outdoors, music and movement, cooking, discovery, art and blocks.
+It provides hands-on experiences and activities that focus on computer skills, dramatic play, toys and games, sand and water, library, outdoors, music and movement, cooking, discovery, art and blocks.

-The Military Child Education Coalition is a nonprofit organization that promotes partnerships and provides for networking of military installations and their supporting school districts.
-The website provides links to their education resource center, initiatives, publications and research, and training opportunities.
+The Military Child Education Coalition is a nonprofit organization that connects military installations with their supporting school districts.
+The website provides links to their publications and research, education resource center, initiatives and training opportunities.

 • Read more about how the interstate compact makes changing schools easier for military children.

-• The Military Interstate Children’s Commission, or MIC3, informs parents about legal protections for their children in the school system as they PCS to new installations and schools and enforces the Interstate Compact.
-Watch this video to learn how MIC3 and its leaders work to ensure military moves don’t impact students’ access to quality and equal opportunities in learning.
+• The Military Interstate Children’s Compact Commission, or MIC3, enforces the Interstate Compact and informs parents about legal protections for their children in the school system as they PCS to new installations and schools.
+Watch this video to learn how MIC3 and its leaders work to ensure military-connected students have access to quality education and equal opportunities in learning.

-The Military K-12 Partnership between the DOD and the Department of Defense Education Activity, or DODEA, has all of the services working with educators and administrators across the nation to provide quality education for all children of military families.
-The DODEA parent resources section also offers a wide variety of online educational activities and programs to support children of all ages.
+The partnership between the DOD and the Department of Defense Education Activity, or DoDEA, supports military-connected students in states and countries that are not directly served by a DoDEA school.
+The DoDEA parent resources section also offers a wide variety of online educational activities and programs to support children of all ages.

-The MWR Digital Library is a free, online resource for service members and their families that offers a wide variety of activities and materials for all ages.
-The service includes eBooks and audiobooks on virtually every topic.
+DOD MWR Libraries is a free, online resource for service members and their families that offers a wide variety of activities and materials for all ages, including eBooks and audiobooks on virtually every topic.
 Children can learn to read, explore interests, research school assignments, access professional tutors for homework help and much more.

-Sesame Workshop has various toolkits to help military families with young children handle the challenges of military life.
-The videos, resources and games can help build a strong foundation to help children cope and thrive.
+Sesame Workshop toolkits provide valuable information and support to military families, helping young children handle the challenges of military life.
+The videos, resources and games help build a strong foundation so children can cope and thrive.

-Military OneSource education consultants can assist families with questions about their children’s education.
-These one-on-one sessions are free, confidential and can provide them with referrals to in-home tutors and tutoring centers in their area as well as public and private school information.
-Parents can call 800-342-9647, view international calling options or schedule a live chat at any time to schedule an appointment.
+Military OneSource education consultants offer free, confidential support for families and can provide them with referrals to in-home tutors and tutoring centers in their area as well as public and private school information.
+Parents can call 800-342-9647view international calling options or log in to start a secure live chat.

 Find an Installation